JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 ### IntelliJ Platform 2023.1

+`com.intellij.grazie.text.RuleGroup.Companion.getLITERALS() method removed`
+: it was replaced by a constant field `LITERALS`

 `com.intellij.ui.treeStructure.SimpleNode.doUpdate()` method removed
 : It was replaced by `doUpdate(PresentationData)` which should now only modify the state of its parameter.